Jrivenburgh/HaveYouSeenMyAnimal/README.md

-This was my first react project!
-It is a photo memory game.

-This project was bootstrapped with Create React App.

 Available Scripts
-In the project directory, you can run: np npm start
+In the project directory, you can run:

+npm start
 Runs the app in the development mode.
 Open http://localhost:3000 to view it in the browser.